 "We are hugely excited to be leading this important European research and innovation project.
 EU--SysFlex will lay the foundation for a future power system with significant levels of renewables.
-As the European power system goes through significant change, there is no doubt that system flexibility will become an integral part of how we operate it.
-Understanding future needs and identifying operational, technical and market solutions are all part of the work which this broad consortium is undertaking.
-We are very proud of the progress made to date and look forward to further results in the coming years."
+As the European power sysnificant change, there flexibility will become an integral part of how we operate it.
+Understanding future needs and identifying operational, technical and market sowork which this broad consortium is undertaking.
+We are very proud of the progress made to date and look forward to further results in the coming years.

-Mark Foley

-CEO of EirGrid
+Mark Foley CEO of EirGrid March 2019

-March 2019

 "The key word of this project is flexibility.
 As the generation changes on one side and the demand changes on the other side, we need to find the right flexibility in order for the sector to move to a greater engagement with the consumers.
 And we need to keep the lights on with much greener generation connected to the grids.
-EU--SysFlex will look at all the challenges."
+EU-SysFlex will look at all the challenges."